super-structure/com.bentley.html5.metadata-map/README.md

 * [x] Provide warning message in output log for unsupported file types
 * [ ] Add parameter to specify name and output folder or the JSON file
 * [ ] Add other query options for other topic metadata?
-* [ ] Prevent duplicate keys in JSON? (which would otherwise be allowed as DITA OT doesn't check or care)
+* [ ] Prevent duplicate keys in JSON? (which would otherwise be allowed as DITA OT doesn't check or care).
+For example, this can happen if the same file is included in the map more than once.

 # Copyright